Ezra Mam: 2022 onwards

 Mam made his first grade debut for the Brisbane and set up two tries in their 36–12 win against the Newcastle in round 11 of the 2022 NRL season.

 In Round 12, Mam scored his first try NRL try in a 35–24 win over the Gold Coast Titans.

 Mam played a total of thirteen games for Brisbane throughout the year scoring six tries.
 Brisbane finished the 2022 season in ninth place.

 In round 2 of the 2023 NRL season, Mam scored two tries in Brisbane's 28–16 win over arch-rivals North Queensland.
 In round 8, Mam was sent to the sin bin for a hip drop tackle on Parramatta's Matt Doorey during Brisbane's 26–16 victory.

 In round 22, Mam scored two tries in Brisbane's 32-10 victory over the Sydney Roosters.

 Mam played twenty-five games for Brisbane in the 2023 NRL season and scored eighteen tries to equal highest amount for a five-eighth in a season.
 Mam played in Brisbane's 24-26 loss against Penrith in the 2023 NRL Grand Final where he scored a second half hat-trick.

 In round 5 of the 2024 NRL season, Mam scored two tries for Brisbane in their 32-34 loss against Melbourne.

 Mam made nineteen appearances for Brisbane in the 2024 NRL season and scored nine tries; the club missed the finals and finished twelfth on the table.

 In round 11 of the 2025 NRL season, Mam made his return to the Brisbane side in their 30-26 loss against St. George Illawarra.

 The following week, Mam was booed every time he touched the ball during Brisbane's 34-6 loss against Manly at Brookvale Oval.

 On 9 June 2025, Mam was controversially picked by Queensland for game two of the 2025 State of Origin series.
 Mam was named on the extended bench.

 Mam played 12 games for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.

+On 19 February 2026, Mam played in Brisbane's World Club Challenge loss against Hull Kingston Rovers.

+Mam played 23 matches for Brisbane in the 2026 NRL season as the club finished a disappointing 14th on the table.